-Services that are covered for you What you must pay when you get these services strips, TRUEplus lancets and TRUEresult meters manufactured by Nipro Diagnostics.
+Services that are covered for you What you must pay when you get these services Diabetes self-management training is covered under certain conditions.
+Diabetes self-management training: In-network: 20% of the cost Out-of-network (POS): 40% of the cost; subject to POS deductible Diabetic supplies are limited to TRUEtest 50 ct or 100 ct strips, TRUEplus lancets and TRUEresult meters manufactured by Nipro Diagnostics.
 No authorization is required.
-Durable medical equipment and related supplies (1) In-Network (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
-Authorization rules may apply.
+Durable medical equipment and related supplies(1) (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, hospital bed, IV infusion pump, oxygen equipment, nebulizer, and walker.
-20% of the cost for Medicare-covered durable We cover all medically necessary durable medical equipment covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you. medical equipment Emergency care \$65 copay for Medicare- Emergency care refers to services that are: covered emergency room visits • Furnished by a provider qualified to furnish emergency services, and Worldwide coverage • Needed to evaluate or stabilize an emergency medical condition.
+We cover all medically necessary durable medical equipment covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+In-network: 20% of the cost Out-of-network (POS): 40% of the cost; subject to POS deductible Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical If you are admitted to the hospital within 72 hours for the same condition, you pay \$0 for the emergency room visit. symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, a) you must return to a network hospital in order for your care to continue to be covered or b) you must have your inpatient care at the
+The medical symptoms may \$65 copay If you are admitted to the hospital within 72 hours, you do not have to pay your share of the cost for emergency care.
+See the "Inpatient Hospital Care" category in this Medical Benefits Chart for associated costs with the inpatient stay.